martinsnnadi/InspiredMartins/README.md

 ## Welcome to My GitHub Profile!
-I'm Martins Nnadi, an aspiring data engineer focusing on data analytics and cloud computing.
+I'm Martins Nnadi, an aspiring data Analyst/engineer focusing on data analytics and cloud computing.
 Check out some of my projects below and feel free to connect with me!
 ### 🔧 Skills
 - Python
 - SQL